yvesmartindestaillades/python-package/README.md

 # python-package
-A template for python packages
+A boilerplate for python packages